SOCCER PLAYER

 Icon of person Benjamin Lauth

 Benjamin Lauth (born 4 August 1981) is a German former professional footballer who played as a striker.
-He is most commonly known for his two spells at TSV 1860 Munich.
+He is mostly known for his time with 1860 Munich, where he played from 2000 to 2004 and 2008 to 2014.
 At international level, he represented Germany at under-18 and under-21 youth levels.
-Playing for the senior national team, he earned five caps scoring three goals.
+He also earned five caps for the senior national team.
 Read more on Wikipedia

 Memorability Metrics